 This urine test measures the amount of protein in your urine and can detect kidney problems early.
 If problems are found early, they can be treated more easily.
 It is recommended that this test be done yearly.

 People with diabetes are at risk of developing diabetic eye disease, a major cause of vision loss.
 Eye disease detected early is more successfully treated.
 The exam should be done with your eyes dilated.
 This means eye drops are used to enlarge your pupils.
 This allows eye care professionals to see more of the inside of your eyes to check for signs of the disease.
 It is recommended that this exam be done yearly.

 Diabetes can cause problems with the feet and legs.
 Proper foot care and regular foot exams can help prevent foot complications.
 You should exam your feet daily for cuts, blisters, sores, swelling, redness, or sore toenails.
 Your health care provider will also check your feet on a regular basis and instruct you in the proper care of your feet.
 On a yearly basis, your provider will use a special tool called a monofilament to test your feet.

 People with chronic illnesses such as diabetes are at high risk for complications of the flu.
 The best way to protect yourself from getting the flu and possible complications is by getting an annual flu shot

 People with diabetes are at risk for pneumonia.
 Getting vaccinated against pneumonia is good protection.
 If you're under 65 years of age and your doctor says you're at risk, you should get the pneumonia vaccine.
 Everyone who is older than age 65 should receive the vaccine.

 Additional Educational Resources

-Please note, by selecting any of the links directly above, you will leave the Senior Preferred website.
+By selecting the link above, you will leave the Quartz Medicare Advantage website.